metio/terraform-provider-k8s/docs/data-sources/notification_toolkit_fluxcd_io_receiver_v1beta2_manifest.md

 Required:

 - `kind` (String) Kind of the referent
-- `name` (String) Name of the referentIf multiple resources are targeted '*' may be set.
+- `name` (String) Name of the referent If multiple resources are targeted '*' may be set.

 Optional:

 - `api_version` (String) API version of the referent
 - `match_labels` (Map of String) MatchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
-The requirements are ANDed.MatchLabels requires the name to be set to '*'.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.
+MatchLabels requires the name to be set to '*'.
 - `namespace` (String) Namespace of the referent